 Step 1: Invest in a crate.

 This is one of the best things you, as the owner, can do to help teach your dog to wait before they go potty.
 Dogs do not like doing their business where they sleep, so being confined will naturally help them learn to hold it a little.
 In order for the crate to work, your dog should be able to stand, lie down, and turn around, but that's about it.
 You don't want your dog to have enough room to pee in the corner and then comfortably curl up farther away.
-Crates are also a great way to keep your puppy from destroying the house.
-BUT make sure that your little fluff ball doesn't spend too much time confined.
+Crates are also a great way to keep your puppy from destroying the house, but make sure that your puppy doesn't spend too much time confined.

 Step 2: Understand that a puppy needs to potty OFTEN.

-There's a simple formula for how long a pup can hold it: Puppy's AGE in months + 1 = HOURS they can hold it.
+There's a simple formula for how long a pup can hold it: Puppy's age in months + 1 = hours they can hold it.
+This should be regarded as the absolute maximum amount of time they can hold it.
 That means a 2-month-old puppy can hold it for three hours.
 Make sure you take your pup out to potty at least this often, if not more.
 Staying on top of their potty clock will lessen the chances for accidents and speed up potty training.

 Step 3: Create a routine and stick to it.